coreruleset/body-decompress-plugin/README.md

 ## Description

-This is a plugin that brings on-the-fly decompression of `RESPONSE_BODY` to CRS.
+This is a plugin that brings on-the-fly decompression of `RESPONSE_BODY` to CRS while running ModSecurity in embedded mode (please see ModSecurity configuration directive `SecDisableBackendCompression` if you are running in reverse proxy mode).

 As some of the malicious software is using compression of response body to bypass detection by checking the `RESPONSE_BODY` for patterns, this plugin will